Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 With such access, and data, they can monetize you and your information in many more ways.

-With this in mind, you if you can access the information provided by an app from your browser on your laptop, you can and should do the same from your phone.
-We explain how to do this, and many other interesting things with your phone, HERE.
+With this in mind, if you can access the information provided by an app from your browser on your laptop, you can and should do the same from your phone.
+We explain how to do this in the video below; plus there are many other interesting things you have the capability to do with The Ghost Phone which we encourage you to explore on our MARK37 Rumble Channel.

 Am I even comfortable with the data/permissions the app requires I provide it?